ORNL/superneuromat/docs/source/index.rst

          guide/install

-For more detailed instructions, see the :doc:`installation guide <guide/install>`
-, which covers virtual environments, faster installation with uv, and more.
+For more detailed instructions, see the :doc:`installation guide <guide/install>`, which covers virtual environments, faster installation with uv, installing support for CUDA GPU acceleration, and more.

 Then, you can import the :py:mod:`superneuromat` package: